Version: 2.1 | Last Updated: June 24, 2026

 “Collateral” means Bitcoin (BTC) and/or supported stablecoins posted by you to secure Charges made on any Card, as described in Section 4.
 Collateral is applicable only in Credit Mode.

-"Credit Mode" means the mode of Card operation in which you may make purchases secured by Collateral posted to your Account, with the Issuing Bank extending credit on your behalf.
+“Credit Mode” means the mode of Card operation in which you may make purchases secured by Collateral posted to your Card Balance, with the Issuing Bank extending credit on your behalf.
 In Credit Mode, your Available Balance is determined by the Market Value of your Collateral.
 Credit Mode includes the Collateral, Interest Charges, and related provisions described in Sections 4 and 5 of this Agreement.
 Credit Mode is not currently active.
 It will be activated only upon notice to you in accordance with Section 18, at which time the Credit Mode provisions of this Agreement will take effect.

 “Fee” means charges we impose on you for use of Services or your use of a Blink Card.

-"Funded Mode" means the mode of Card operation in which you transfer funds (Bitcoin or USD) to your Card Account from your Blink Wallet before making purchases.
-In Funded Mode, your Spending Limit is based on your Available Balance and you may only spend up to the funds you have transferred to your Card Account, subject to any applicable Overdraft allowance.
+“Funded Mode” means the mode of Card operation in which you transfer funds (Bitcoin or USD) to your Card Balance from your Blink Wallet before making purchases.
+In Funded Mode, your Spending Limit is based on your Available Balance and you may only spend up to the funds you have transferred to your Card Balance, subject to any applicable Overdraft allowance.
 Funded Mode is the current default mode of operation for all Cardholders.

 “Issuer” refers to Third National, LLC.